Chilean Superclásico

 The Chilean Football Derby (El clásico del fútbol chileno) is a rivalry in Chilean football.
 It is contested between Colo-Colo and Universidad de Chile.

 Colo-Colo is the most popular football club in Chile and though its supporters can be found in volumes through all socioeconomic strata, it has been traditionally linked to the working class.
 Sporting achievements since its foundation in 1925 and specially the death of its captain and founder David Arellano in 1927 gave Colo-Colo a huge fan base.

-However, since the 60's, its once unrivaled supremacy has been put to test with the up-rise of Universidad de Chile and its long-remembered Ballet Azul team.
-Representing varsity values and the middle class, Universidad de Chile has seen an increase in its popularity, with who take pride in their fidelity, having endured long droughts without trophies and even relegation from the top tier.
+However, since the 1960s, its position of popularity has been put to test with the rise of Universidad de Chile and its Ballet Azul team.
+Associated with varsity values and the middle class, Universidad de Chile has seen an increase in its popularity.